Patrick Brown (Canadian politician): Sexual misconduct allegations and resignation

 On January 24, 2018, Brown was accused by two women of engaging in sexual misconduct, which dated back to the time he was a federal MP.
 Brown denied the allegations and initially refused to step down.
 Four senior staffers from Brown's campaign had advised him that he should resign as party leader; he did not accept their advice.
 In consequence all four staffers resigned from his campaign team.
 After pressure from within the party, he resigned as leader in the early hours of January 25.
-A day later, fellow MPP, Lisa MacLeod revealed that she heard rumors about similar allegations from former National Hockey League player, Eric Lindros.
+A day later, fellow MPP, Lisa MacLeod revealed that she heard rumours about similar allegations from former National Hockey League player Eric Lindros.
 Dimitri Soudas, former director of communications to Prime Minister Stephen Harper and volunteer for the campaign, suggested the allegations were baseless, saying, “All media organizations were turning over every single stone that they could find, and they couldn’t find anything.”
 A Globe and Mail article revealed that Brown's staff had expressed similar concern with Brown's past relationships after he became leader.
-One of these was with Tamara Macgregor, a former staffer within Brown's office and daughter of Karma Macgregor, then former party candidate to Ottawa West—Nepean.
+One of these was with Tamara Macgregor, a former staffer within Brown's office and daughter of Karma Macgregor, a former PC candidate.

 The day after he resigned, Brown was succeeded on an interim basis by Nipissing MPP Vic Fedeli.
 Fedeli, who was unanimously elected by caucus, asked Brown to take a leave of absence from Queen's Park while he defended himself against the allegations.
 In addition, Fedeli announced that he would not sign Brown's nomination papers if he attempted to run in a Barrie riding at the June 7 provincial election.
 Brown had intended on running in Barrie—Springwater—Oro-Medonte in that election, but Fedeli's announcement would mean that he would have to run as an independent.